Top 6 Causes of Frozen AC Coils and How to Fix Them

 Reason #5: Clogged Condensation Line

-A clogged condensation line can back up the collected moisture to your evaporator coils, and cause your system to freeze.
+A clogged condensation line can back up the collected moisture to your evaporator coils and cause your system to freeze.
 Couple the moisture with restricted airflow, and the system can easily freeze up.
-These lines are often clogged by debris that our HVAC service can clear up for you!

 Reason #6: Cold Temperatures

-Cold temperatures can cause any moisture in your unit to freeze, especially if you have debris blocking airflow around your unit.
-Even during cold seasons when you don't use your air conditioner as often, consider maintaining your cleaning schedule with our technicians to upkeep your unit.
+While Singapore’s climate is warm year-round, air conditioners in offices, malls, and some residential units are sometimes set to extremely low temperatures.
+This can cause any moisture in your unit to freeze, especially if you have debris blocking airflow around your unit.
+Even during cold seasons when you don't use your air conditioner as often, consider maintaining your regular cleaning schedule with one of our Luce Aircon technicians to upkeep your unit.

 Need aircon help?
 Contact one of our technicians at Luce for any issue, and we'll get to the bottom of your aircon problems!
-From purchasing, installing, and maintenance, to cleaning and repairs, Luce is here to guide you through keeping your AC unit up and running.
+From purchasing, installing, and maintenance, to cleaning and repairs, Luce is here to guide you through keeping your AC unit up and running in Singapore’s sweltering heat.

 Check out our article on why is your ac freezing up!